-Cash flows from investing activities consist of proceeds from investment maturities and sales, offset by payments for investments acquired, payments for businesses acquired, and payments for capital expenditures.
-Net cash used in investing activities was \$1.5 million for the three months ended March 31, 2008 compared to \$4.3 million for the three months ended March 31, 2007.
-The decrease was primarily due to the final payment to the selling stockholders for the acquisition of SiA being made during the three months ended March 31, 2007 whereas there was no such payment during the three months ended March 31, 2008.
-As of March 31, 2008, we had not invested in derivative securities.
+Cash flows from investing activities consist of proceeds from investment maturities and sales, offset by payments for investments acquired and payments for capital expenditures.
+Net cash provided by investing activities was \$2.4 million for the three months ended March 31, 2009, an increase of \$3.9 million compared to net cash used in investing activities of \$1.5 million for the three months ended March 31, 2008.
+The Company did not purchase investments during the three months ended March 31, 2009.
+This is in comparison to purchases of \$8.8 million of investments during the three months ended March 31, 2009, we had no investments in derivative securities.